lihaolanlhl/papercraft-android/README.md

 chacha20-ietf-poly1305
 ```
 ## What network speed can we achieve
-The fastest speed we can achieve using aes-256-cfb is about 50MBit/s.
+The highest speed we can achieve using aes-256-cfb is about 50MBit/s.
+While on Chacha20-ietf, the highest speed we can achieve is about 80MBit/s.

 ## What benefits we have
 Lightweight, powersave, less cpu